Eco-Friendly Takeaway Food Packaging Solutions for Cloud Kitchens in India.

 Measure & Scale

-6. Customer Engagement & Storytelling
+Customer Engagement and Storytelling

 Order inserts explaining how to compost their bagasse tray at home or in municipal bins.

-Social Media Campaigns featuring "Behind the Scenes " videos of your kitchen switching to bagasse.
+Social Media Campaigns featuring "Behind the Scenes" videos of your kitchen switching to bagasse.

-7. The Long‑Term Payoff
+The Long-Term Payoff

 By aligning India's most-ordered dishes with compostable packaging, cloud kitchens can: